wemake-services/meta/_rsdp/auditions.md

 4. Not following best-practices

 Time is fixed.
 Bug cost if fixed,
-It is a one day audition.
+It is a one day audit.
 It costs 1.000 rubles ([click here](http://www.countrycurrencyrates.com/en/convert/RUB/USD/1000) to see the same in dollars).

-## I want an audition!
+## I want an audit!

 Contact us: [`contact@wemake.services`](mailto:contact@wemake.services)